sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	[Eph 1:3-4 NKJV] 3 Blessed [be] the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly [places] in Christ, 4 just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love,

 Every spiritual blessing is far greater than the blessings that we a part of the law.
 I believe every spiritual blessing in the heavenly places in Christ is even greater and includes more than being blessed with faithful Abraham.
+These blessings can be no less amazing than what the children of Abraham enjoy, but they are specific to the role of the husband.

 The Body of Christ
 ==================